aramova/opn-diag/README.md

 * **Comprehensive Data Collection**: Gathers detailed information across 19 distinct diagnostic sections, from system info and hardware details to firewall rules and network connectivity.

+* **Sanitization Mode**: Includes a `--sanitize` flag to redact sensitive information (IP addresses, MACs, hostnames, serial numbers) from the output, making it safe to share.

 	* **Dynamic & Modular**: The script's execution flow is controlled by arrays, making it easy for developers to reorder, add, or remove diagnostic sections without breaking the script's structure.

 * **Detailed Logging & Timestamps**: Every command is logged with its full output, exit status, and execution duration.
 Each major section's cumulative execution time is also calculated and logged.